tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### Overview

 Today's class will focus on the notion of using Monte Carlo simulations to forecast future results and make confident predictions supported by statistical evidence.
-Monte Carlo simulations are an important tool in emulating a real-world use case that involves a degree of randomness surrounding an event or outcome.
-It seeks to iterate `n` number of times to find the most probable result of a variable event as well as the range of results and their corresponding probabilities of occurring.
+Monte Carlo simulations are an essential tool in emulating a real-world use case that involves a degree of randomness surrounding an event or outcome.
+It seeks to iterate `n` number of times to find the most probable result of a variable event as well as the range of effects and their corresponding probabilities of occurring.

 In particular, stock prices tend to move in such a way that there are varying probabilities to where the price may go or deviate from its average (daily, weekly, monthly).
 Therefore, this lesson will teach students how to apply the concept of Monte Carlo simulations to predict future stock prices and therefore forecast the potential returns of an initial investment, either as a single stock or as a portfolio.